async0-prod/async0-frontend/README.md

 ## Introduction

-async0 is a website to practice problems in javascipt/typescript.
-It fetches and combines various problems and their various approaches from different sources and puts them in one place.
+Async0 is a platform for practicing JavaScript and TypeScript problems, combining exercises and solutions from various sources in one place.

 ## High level architecture overview